tarahmarie/gfcrc/gf_definition.md

 1. Reports their findings to a vulnerability owner or to the public.

-1. Goes above and beyond mere discovery, including providing information for reproducing and mitigation the vulnerability.
+1. Goes above and beyond mere discovery, including providing information for reproducing and mitigating the vulnerability.

 1. Does not intentionally damage property in the pursuit of discovering or validating vulnerabilities (viewing, copying, or disseminating data is not damage).